6 Money Saving Challenges That Are Actually Fun

 5. No-spend Challenge

 Perhaps a 52-week savings challenge won’t benefit you because you’re spending too much money.
 If this is the case, consider doing a no-spend challenge each month.
-Maybe one month you will decide to avoid eating out for a month, or you’ll try a pantry challenge, a type of challenge that involves using the food in your pantry before you’re allowed to buy new groceries.
+Maybe one month you will decide to avoid online shopping or eating out for a month.
+Maybe you’ll try a pantry challenge, a type of challenge that involves using the food in your pantry before you’re allowed to buy new groceries.
 Perhaps you might try not spending any extra money for one week each month.

 During whatever no-spend period you decide, you will need to buy the necessities like groceries and gas and pay your bills, but all other items during that period are unnecessary or considered an extra expense.
 Eliminating these kinds of purchases will help you subdue impulse purchases.
 It will also give you time to rationally think about the purchases you’ve made before the no-spend challenge and how it will affect your spending choices after the challenge.
 The best part about this savings challenge is that you can revert into a no-spending mindset whenever you wish to do it again.